Inferring three-nucleon couplings from multi-messenger neutron-star observations

 where the prior $\pi(M)$ is taken to be uniform between 1 $M_\odot$ and the maximal TOV mass $M_\textrm{TOV}$.
-The function $R(M,\theta)$ is determined by solving the TOV equations using a high-fidelity solver.
+The function $R(M,\params)$ is determined by solving the TOV equations using a high-fidelity solver.
 We approximate the likelihood functions $\mathcal{L}(d_i|M,R)$ to be proportional to the $M$-$R$ posteriors for PSRs~J0030\autocite{Riley:2019yda}, J0740\autocite{Salmi:2022cgy}, and J0437\autocite{Choudhury:2024xbk} respectively, and we use the hot-spot models corresponding to the main result in each publication.
-Note that this approximation is not strictly valid for J0740 because a Gaussian prior on the pulsar's mass, informed by radio observations, was used to obtain the $M$-$R$ posterior in Salmi \emph{et al.}\autocite{Salmi:2022cgy}.
-Consequently, the existence of heavy pulsars is effectively accounted for twice in our analysis: first by applying a hard cut in $\pi(\theta)$ and then by the term $\mathcal{L}(d_{J0740}|M,R)$.
-However, since the Gaussian prior on the pulsar's mass used in Salmi \emph{et al.}\autocite{Salmi:2022cgy} lies above 2 $M_\odot$ at the $68\%$ CL and our hard-cut term is constant in this region, we conclude that the double counting of the pulsar's mass measurement has only a minor effect on our results.
+Note that this approximation is not strictly valid for J0740 because a Gaussian prior on the pulsar's mass, informed by radio observations, was used to obtain the $M$-$R$ posterior in Salmi et al.\autocite{Salmi:2022cgy} Consequently, the existence of heavy pulsars is effectively accounted for twice in our analysis: first by applying a hard cut in $\pi(\params)$ and then by the term $\mathcal{L}(d_{J0740}|M,R)$.
+However, since the Gaussian prior on the pulsar's mass used in Salmi et al.\autocite{Salmi:2022cgy} lies above 2 $M_\odot$ at the $68\%$ CL and our hard-cut term is constant in this region, we conclude that the double counting of the pulsar's mass measurement has only a minor effect on our results.
 Our main results for the marginal posteriors on $c_1$ and $c_3$ obtained in this manner are shown in Fig.~\ref{fig:Present}.

 Recently, the NICER collaboration published a reanalysis of PSR~J0030 using additional data~\autocite{Vinciguerra:2023qxq}.
-In Fig.~\ref{fig:Present_new}, we present results on $c_1$ and $c_3$ using two results of this reanalysis: one with the hot-spot model ST+PDT with mass and radius $\sim [1.4M_{\odot},11.5~\textrm{km}]$ (reanalysis I) and the other with the hot-spot model PDT-U with $\sim [1.7M_{\odot},14.5~\textrm{km}]$ (reanalysis II).
+In Figs.~\ref{fig:Present_new} and~\ref{fig:Present_new3}, we present results on $c_1$ and $c_3$ using two results of this reanalysis: one with the hot-spot model ST+PDT with mass and radius of about $[1.4M_{\odot},11.5~\textrm{km}]$ (reanalysis I) and the other with the hot-spot model PDT-U with a mean at about $[1.7M_{\odot},14.5~\textrm{km}]$ (reanalysis II).
 While the results of reanalysis I are in agreement with Fig.~\ref{fig:Present}, reanalysis II leads to a notable difference in the posterior on $c_3$.
 However, when considering the 90\% CL given in Fig.~\ref{fig:convergence} for the present astrophysical data, this only changes the allowed $c_3$ range from $[-6.15,-0.31]$~GeV$^{-1}$ to $[-6.75,-0.94]$~GeV$^{-1}$. \\

 \textbf{Hierarchical analysis of next-generation events}

 For our study of the impact of next-generation gravitational-wave networks, we analyze the $N$ loudest simulated events in a hierarchical approach using Bayes' theorem~\autocite{LandryEssick2020,Landry:2022rxu}, i.e.,